matthewinman0/ESP32-C3-SMINI-Dino-Game-/Generic/L298 Motor Driver/README.md

-ESP32 L298N Motor Driver Control
+# ESP32 + L298N Motor Driver Control

-A simple guide to controlling DC motors with an ESP32 and the L298N H-bridge motor driver module, using the ESP32's LEDC peripheral for PWM-based speed control.
+This guide explains how to control DC motors using an ESP32 and the L298N H-bridge motor driver.
+It covers the basics of how the driver works and how to use the ESP32’s LEDC peripheral to achieve smooth PWM-based speed control.

 ---

-What is the L298N?
+## What is the L298N?

-The L298N is a dual H-bridge motor driver IC, meaning it can independently control two DC motors — both speed and direction.
-It accepts a logic-level input (3.3V or 5V) making it compatible with the ESP32 straight out of the box.
+The L298N is a dual H-bridge motor driver IC that allows you to control two DC motors independently.
+With it, you can control both the **speed** and **direction** of each motor.

+It accepts standard logic-level inputs (3.3V or 5V), making it directly compatible with the ESP32 without additional level shifting.

 ---

-Pin Overview
+## Pin Overview

-The L298N has two types of control pins:
+The L298N uses two main types of control pins:

+### Enable Pins (Speed Control)

+- **ENA (Motor A)**
+- **ENB (Motor B)**

-ENA / ENB — Enable pins for Motor A and Motor B. These accept a PWM signal to control motor speed.
-A higher duty cycle = faster motor.
-With the ESP32, these are driven using the LEDC peripheral.
+These pins control motor speed using PWM.
+A higher duty cycle results in a faster motor.

-IN1 / IN2 — Direction control for Motor A
-IN3 / IN4 — Direction control for Motor B
+On the ESP32, PWM signals are generated using the **LEDC peripheral**, which provides precise and efficient hardware-based control.

+---

+### Direction Pins

+- **IN1 / IN2** — Control the direction of **Motor A**
+- **IN3 / IN4** — Control the direction of **Motor B**

+By setting these pins HIGH or LOW in different combinations, you can make the motor spin forward, reverse, coast, or brake.

+---
 ---
 ## Direction Control Truth Table